MelroLeandro/Protein-periodicity/_posts/2017-05-02-description.markdown

 Most of the macromolecules operating inside the living organisms are proteins.
 All of them consist of long polymers composed by twenty different types of monomer units called amino acids, differing each other by the three-dimensional conformation in which they fold after the biosynthesis and in which they are biologically active.
 During the protein biosynthesis the amino acids are assembled together in a specific sequence according to the rule of the genetic code.
 The final product of this process, the polypeptide chain, undergoes a folding process reaching the protein proper stable state.
 Its final conformation varies and hence the functions the protein is able to perform, according to the sequence of amino acids proper of each protein.

 The protein folding represents a process of fundamental importance.
 The remarkable rapidity and reproducibility of this process still present many elements which are not yet completely understood.
-It is commonly recognised that the folding of the protein chain is a thermodynamically driven process, and that the biologically active protein conformation represents the energetic balance of various kinds of interactions between protein groups, and between these groups and the surrounding medium \cite{McCammon 1984}.
+It is commonly recognised that the folding of the protein chain is a thermodynamically driven process, and that the biologically active protein conformation represents the energetic balance of various kinds of interactions between protein groups, and between these groups and the surrounding medium.
 If on the one hand this justifies a physical approach on the other one the high complexity of the system seems to prevent any possibility of solution to the problem, from a microscopical point of view.
 Despite this open issues, many facts about the folding of small single-domain proteins are well established.
-The physical properties of most of them in the folded stable conformation do not change, or change very little, when the environment is altered by changes in temperature, pH, or pressure, until a threshold is overcome \cite{Buchenberg 2015}.
+The physical properties of most of them in the folded stable conformation do not change, or change very little, when the environment is altered by changes in temperature, pH, or pressure, until a threshold is overcome.
 When this point is reached the protein denaturation occurs, a sudden complete unfolding of the protein.
-The unfolding transition is a two-state cooperative phenomenon, with only the native fully folded and the denatured fully unfolded states present \cite{Buchenberg 2015}.
+The unfolding transition is a two-state cooperative phenomenon, with only the native fully folded and the denatured fully unfolded states present.
 Partially unfolded structures are unstable relative to both states.
 In order to understand the connection between amino acid sequence and folding kinetics, several studies involved concepts borrowed by the statistical mechanics of disordered systems.
 The main idea is that, the high complexity of such systems can be conveniently described as a stochastic process.
 A typical  feature is the presence of conflicting forces and geometric constraints, the system can not satisfy all the impositions at the same time.
 As a consequence of this fact an unique optimal state does not exist, and the system behaviour is governed by the rugged energy landscape, with huge number of minima separated by high barriers.
 This makes the folding trajectory of hard simulation using conventional multibody dynamics.
 Since the dynamic usually proceeds by long waits periods around optimal state followed by sudden jumps from one state to another.

 The protein dynamics is currently addressed from two perspectives.
 The first,